Our Blog | ActZero

 Written by ActZero | Jun 13, 2024 9:38:17 PM

 On June 6, 2024, the Federal Communications Commission (FCC) announced the Schools and Libraries Cybersecurity Pilot Program, a three-year, $200 million initiative to help the FCC assess the best ways to fund and protect educational institutions from cyber attacks.
 ActZero applauds the Commission for recognizing the importance of cybersecurity and supports the Commission’s intent to establish this program.
-While the application date hasn’t been announced yet, the expectation is that the application process will begin in the next month or two.
+The application is now open and will close on Nov.
+1, 2024.

 Here’s what school tech directors need to know to take advantage of this funding opportunity.